-On collecting photobooks.
+On collecting photobooks

-When I started photography I was very conservative.
+When I started out, I was very conservative.
 A relative of mine from Australia told me to check out a few famous photographers but I refused, wanting to develop my own style without anyone’s influence.
 After getting bored with postcard photos, I began to dig around the internet and came across Magnum photographs for the first time, immediately realizing that this is the international standard and also a completely new standard for myself.
 My worldview had gradually changed since, and the more I looked the more humble I felt.
 Doing more research about photography, I decided that photobooks are an optimal and ‘timeless’ foundation for presenting photographs.
 I commenced collecting photobooks at the end of 2015 and now own about 30 books, most of which are brought back from overseas by relatives and friends.
 Because of buying so many books, I sometimes got into arguments with my wife but eventually the books still end up pilling up in my home.
 Nowadays, I’m collecting books according to two categories: the ones by documentary photographers with old-school styles like early Magnum members’ and the ones by contemporary street photographers with more quirky and less traditional perspectives.
 This reflects the practice and perception of current photography.

 Henri Cartier-Bresson, Photographe, Delpire, 2016.